Simonjade/APIRecipeCheast/README.md

 # API Recipe Cheast

+:bangbang: :bangbang:
+### MAJ 10/09
-:bangbang: :bangbang: This project is currently under construction/refactoring.
+This project is currently under construction/refactoring.
-Since the beginning of this project, I have evolved in my use of SQL, and new things are therefore being implemented like functions in SQL or PL/pgSQL for all request (done for user CRUD), unit test, use of schema in my bdd, JWT authentication, protected route, log and errorHandling. :bangbang: :bangbang:
+Since the beginning of this project, I have evolved in my use of SQL.
+As a result, I am currently revisiting each of my features one by one.
+New elements are being implemented, such as SQL functions (already implemented for user CRUD), unit tests, a script to initialize the project, the utilization of schema/role/group structures in my database, JWT authentication, protected routes, and enhanced logging and error handling. :bangbang: :bangbang:

 This API was made for a personal project, a website where you can share your recipe with a group, your family, your friend.
 Several route was made.
 The notice was outside.